ibm-cloud-docs/vpc/nlb-about.md

 * If you don't have a VPC, create a VPC in the region that you want to create your NLB.
 * Create a subnet in your preferred zone in your VPC.
-* Create instances in the same zone as your network load balancer.
+* Create instances.
 You can also attach instances to your load balancer later.

 After you completed all prerequisites, you can create your NLB.
 For more information, see [Creating a network load balancer](/docs/vpc?topic=vpc-nlb-ui-creating-network-load-balancer).